All locations of The Seattle Public Library and the book drops at the Central Library will be closed on Presidents Day, Monday, Feb. 15.

 Revised Reciprocal Use Agreement between King County Library System and The Seattle Public Library

-Effective June 1, 2015, patrons of The Seattle Public Library will have broader access to King County Library System print and electronic resources.
+Effective June 1, 2015, Seattle residents have broader access to King County Library System print and electronic resources.

 Place up to 10 physical items on hold